Charles Coppen: Colonial League

 In 1914, Coppen was elected president of the Colonial League, a newly formed minor league.
 By May, it was suspected that Alexander Bannwart, who aided in the business management of the league, was working as an agent of the Federal League, an outlaw league working outside of the National Agreement.
 Bannwart denied this.
 Upon these news reports, some of the founding members of the Colonial League resigned, fearing banishment by the National Baseball Commission.

 At the April 1915 league meeting, Coppen was re-elected as president and Bannwart was elected secretary.
 Walter S. Ward, the treasurer of the Brooklyn Tip Tops of the Federal League and son of George S. Ward, an owner of the Tip Tops, was elected as the league's treasurer.
 Wanting to expand into Springfield, Massachusetts, and Hartford and New Haven, Connecticut, territory that belonged to the Eastern Association, the Colonial League reorganized itself as a farm system for the Federal League and voluntarily withdrew itself from organized baseball.
-The Colonial League struggled financially in 1915, and Bannwart's polices were blamed.
+The Colonial League struggled financially in 1915, and Bannwart's policies were blamed.
 In August 1915, Bannwart resigned from the Colonial League.
 The league collapsed during the 1915-16 offseason.